dhelekal/CaveDive/README.md

 For a more formal description of CaveDive, see the following preprint:

 Files and scripts required to reproduce results and figures in this preprint can be found under the branch `paper`, in the directory `R`.
-The package version used for results in the preprint is located under the same branch `paper` in the directory `CaveDive`.

 # Installation